-Now there is a little foible with the above.
-We have used the same symbol, '\\\\\', to indicate a gap formed by deleting a term from a sentence.
-However (as Frege emphasized), these are different gaps.
+We have used the same symbol, '', to indicate a gap formed by deleting a term from a sentence.
+However, as Frege emphasised, these are different gaps.
 To obtain a sentence, we can fill them in with the same term, but we can equally fill them in with different terms, and in various different orders.
-The following are all perfectly good sentences, and they all mean very different things:
+The following are three perfectly perfectly good sentences, obtained by filling in the gaps in ' loves ' in different ways; but they all have distinctively different meanings: